christenchung/Dementia-Risk-Dashboard/README.md

 * There is an association between increasing age and dementia.
 * Age can be used to assess AD presence but is not reliable assessing severity.
 * MMSE and brain volume are more reliable in disease stage classification.
 * Subjects with dementia had an average age of 76.
-Subjects over 76 years old with worsening MMSE scores likely have some degree of AD currently or in the future.
+Subjects over 76 years old with worsening MMSE scores of 3 or more points likely have some degree of AD currently or in the future.

 ## Recommendations